invap/rt-monitor-example-app/README.md

 # Example application for the Runtime Monitor

-## Description of the contents of the project
 This project provides a simple application serving as example for the [Runtime Monitor](https://github.com/invap/rt-monitor.git "A Runtime Monitoring tool").
 The rationale of the app is that it implements the software layer of the hardware-software system for displaying the magnitude of an analog